Ahmed El Sakka: Career

 In 2015, El Sakka starred in Thahab Wa Awda (Roundtrip) and released in Ramadan.
 Thahab Wa Awda, which also starred Injy El Mokkaddem, Magdy Kamel, Yasser Galal, Jamil Awwad and his wife Juliet Awwad, was based on one of intelligence stories that happened in 2012.
 In 2016, El Sakka co-starred with Sherif Mounir, Nour, Mona Zaki and Mervat Amin in 30 Years Ago and the film grossed more than 23 million EGP.
 El Sakka's 2017 movie Horob Edterary (Forced Escape) grossed 55 million EGP.
 It also starred Amir Karara, Ghada Adel and Mostafa Khater.
 In Ramadan 2017, El Sakka starred in Alhisan Al'aswad (The Black Horse), which also starred Yasmine Sabri and Shery Adel.
 He appeared in Harb Karmouz (Karmouz War) and Rahim, both in 2018.
 He starred in 2019 Ramadan series Weld El-Ghalaba (Son of the Poor) with Mai Omar and Injy El Mokkaddem.

 El Sakka co-presented with Razan Moughrabi the 2020 Ramadan program Eghlab El Sakka (Beat El Sakka).
 He co-starred with Amir Karara in Nasl El Aghrab (Offspring of Strangers, 2021), which had a huge criticism and ridicule, making the United Media Services stop dealing with Mohamed Sami, the director and writer of the series.
 El Sakka played a major role in 200 Geneh (200 pounds, 2021), after 4 years of absence from the cinema since his movie Horob Edterary (2017).
 200 Geneh grossed 8 million EGP only.
 El Sakka received GFF's Career Achievement Award at the fifth El Gouna Film Festival.
 In 2022, he starred in Al Ekhtiar 3 (The Choice 3) alongside Ahmed Ezz, Karim Abdel Aziz and Yasser Galal.

+In 2024 El Sakka played a lead role in the television series El Atawla.
+The series found tremendous success.

+An official promotional video for the second season of the series ‘‘Al-Atawla’’ dropped and within just 24 hours of being released on social media, video surpassed 30 million views, reflecting the show’s strong audience engagement and considerable anticipation for the new season.
+The second season gained success and was one of the most viewed television shows in Ramadan 2025.